Advertiser Disclosure

 Under Hyatt’s current setup, hotels must evenly distribute their peak, standard, and off-peak nights on the calendar.
 This means a hotel can’t simply designate every desirable date as peak pricing.

-There’s no guarantee on this, which is the worrying point.
+There’s no guarantee that hotels will have to do this when the new award chart kicks in, which is the worrying point.
 However, I’m reserving judgment until I see things in practice.
 If hotels are free to heavily favor “upper” and “top” pricing while rarely offering “lowest” or “low” nights, then many of the concerns people have raised will absolutely prove justified.

-But we simply don’t know yet whether that’s how the system will work.
+But we simply don’t know yet whether that’s how the system will be implemented.
 That uncertainty is why I’m still on the fence.
 Until I actually see how pricing looks in practice after May 20, I don’t think it makes sense to declare the program ruined.

 Final Thoughts